Unboxed-Software/solana-course/content/transfer-fee.md

 Now we can run `npm run start`.
 We should see a console log of a link which will take us to the transfer transaction on Solana Explorer.

 ### 8. Withdrawing fees
-There are two ways in which we can collect fees from the recipient's account.
+There are two ways in which we can collect fees from the recipient's account into the fee vault.
 The first one is withdrawing the withheld fees directly from the recipient's account itself to the fee vault account.
 The second way is harvesting the fees from the recipient's account to the mint and then withdrawing it from the mint to the fee vault account.

 ### 8.1 Withdraw fees directly from the recipient accounts
 Suppose there have been multiple transactions on this mint with multiple recipients and we want to collect the fees all at once.
 To achieve this, we can use this way to batch collect the fees from all the accounts.

 First, we fetch all the accounts which have withheld tokens.
 To do this, we can call the `getProgramAccounts` function.
-There might be a case where the recipient's account is involved in multiple transactions which involve different transfer fee configured mints.
+One of the parameters for the `getProgramAccounts` funciton is an array of `filters`.
 We will use the mint address to filter these accounts so that we only fetch those accounts which received our transfer fee configured mint.

 ```ts
 async function main(){
 	...